First Trust Tactical High Yield ETF (NASDAQ:HYLS) Short Interest Update

-First Trust Tactical High Yield ETF (NASDAQ:HYLS) was the target of a large growth in short interest during the month of November.
-As of November 30th, there was short interest totalling 26,600 shares, a growth of 72.7% from the November 15th total of 15,400 shares.
-Based on an average trading volume of 250,700 shares, the short-interest ratio is presently 0.1 days.
+First Trust Tactical High Yield ETF (NASDAQ:HYLS) was the target of a large increase in short interest in November.
+As of November 30th, there was short interest totalling 26,600 shares, an increase of 72.7% from the November 15th total of 15,400 shares.
+Based on an average daily volume of 250,700 shares, the days-to-cover ratio is currently 0.1 days.

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-WealthTrust Asset Management LLC acquired a new position in First Trust Tactical High Yield ETF during the 3rd quarter worth about $762,000.
-Susquehanna International Group LLP lifted its holdings in First Trust Tactical High Yield ETF by 99.1% during the 2nd quarter.
-Susquehanna International Group LLP now owns 235,210 shares of the company’s stock worth $11,410,000 after buying an additional 117,065 shares during the period.
-B. Riley Wealth Management Inc. lifted its holdings in First Trust Tactical High Yield ETF by 23.6% during the 2nd quarter.
-B. Riley Wealth Management Inc. now owns 85,611 shares of the company’s stock worth $4,153,000 after buying an additional 16,353 shares during the period.
-DB Wealth Management Group LLC lifted its holdings in First Trust Tactical High Yield ETF by 40.0% during the 2nd quarter.
-DB Wealth Management Group LLC now owns 1,338 shares of the company’s stock worth $65,000 after buying an additional 382 shares during the period.
-Finally, ProVise Management Group LLC lifted its holdings in First Trust Tactical High Yield ETF by 92.9% during the 3rd quarter.
-ProVise Management Group LLC now owns 15,134 shares of the company’s stock worth $729,000 after buying an additional 7,288 shares during the period.
+Large investors have recently modified their holdings of the company.
+PSI Advisors LLC acquired a new stake in shares of First Trust Tactical High Yield ETF in the 3rd quarter worth approximately $25,000.
+Creative Financial Designs Inc. ADV lifted its stake in First Trust Tactical High Yield ETF by 218.3% during the second quarter.
+Creative Financial Designs Inc. ADV now owns 834 shares of the company’s stock valued at $40,000 after purchasing an additional 572 shares during the last quarter.
+JPMorgan Chase & Co. acquired a new stake in First Trust Tactical High Yield ETF during the second quarter valued at approximately $41,000.
+Anfield Capital Management LLC acquired a new stake in First Trust Tactical High Yield ETF during the second quarter valued at approximately $46,000.
+Finally, DB Wealth Management Group LLC lifted its stake in First Trust Tactical High Yield ETF by 40.0% during the second quarter.
+DB Wealth Management Group LLC now owns 1,338 shares of the company’s stock valued at $65,000 after purchasing an additional 382 shares during the last quarter.

 Receive News & Ratings for First Trust Tactical High Yield ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for First Trust Tactical High Yield ETF and related companies with MarketBeat.com's FREE daily email newsletter.